Modern Combat 3: Fallen Nation: Weapons

 Whereas Sandstorm featured seven weapons, and Black Pegasus featured fifteen, Fallen Nation features twenty-one, in addition to throwing knives, five different grenades, seven pieces of equipment and seven "perks".
 Weapons can also be fitted with attachments like red dot sights or silencers.

 Unlike in Sandstorm and Black Pegasus which featured predominantly real world weaponry, the weapons in Fallen Nation are fictional, but are based on real world counterparts.

 Weapons include a Bravel-1 (based on the SCAR-H), an MC81 (MP7), an Intercept-L200 (CheyTac Intervention), an ACM (Adaptive Combat Rifle), a Shred-4 (MG4), an OPS55 (UMP-40), a KT-44 (AK-47), a Maiden (FAMAS), a TXR-Reaper (TDI Vector), a TZ4-Compakt (M4 carbine), a KR600 (GM6 Lynx), an Automat-X (AUG HBAR) and a ZN6-Prototype (XM8).

 AirPlay

 A new feature introduced in the iPad version of Fallen Nation is "AirPlay", a mirroring function which utilizes dual-screen gaming on an HDTV in 1080p.
 The system allows players to connect their iPad to a TV whilst still using the iPad to control the game, as the control panel remains visible on the iPad screen.
 TouchGen's Nigel Wood said of AirPlay, "It's a cool feature, but one that I feel is nothing but a gimmick.
 It's not easy to play this way, as you will often find yourself looking down at the screen to find the right buttons, due to the lack of tactile feedback."

 Reception

-As with both Sandstorm and Black Pegasus, Fallen Nation has received generally positive reviews.
-The iOS version holds aggregate scores of 88 out of 100 on Metacritic based on 19 reviews.
+As with both Sandstorm and Black Pegasus, the iOS version of Fallen Nation received generally favorable reviews, just two points shy of "universal acclaim", according to the review aggregation website Metacritic.